Why Weekly?

 “See you next week!”
 I say to my clients before signing off.
 It’s almost automatic at this point, since the vast majority of my clients I see once a week.
 Everyone knows that traditional therapy happens weekly, but does anyone know why?

 It wasn’t always the standard.
 Back in the day, psychoanalysts like Freud would often see clients 5 days a week!
-And of course most therapists have a few established long-term clients who no longer feel the need for weekly therapy and only come in every 2-4 weeks, as well as the occasional client with more intensive needs who they might see twice a week or more during particularly difficult times.
+And of course most therapists have at least a few established long-term clients who no longer feel the need for weekly therapy and only come in every 2-4 weeks, as well as the occasional client with more intensive needs who they might see twice a week or more during particularly difficult times.
 But overall, most therapists still encourage most clients to commit to regular weekly therapy, at least to start.
 Why is this?

 Practice and Feedback